Australian woman charged with contaminating strawberries with needles

 Queensland, Australia's largest strawberry-producing region, is particularly vulnerable to a sustained downturn in the market.

-State premier Annastacia Palaszczuk said on Tuesday her government would set aside AUS$1 million (US$722,400) to help farmers make it through the season.
+State premier Annastacia Palaszczuk said on Tuesday her government would set aside A$1 million to help farmers make it through the season.